gromnitsky/gmakepod/README.md

 for each enclosure.

-Youtube provides several types of atom feeds, but they all lack enclosures in them. `youtube-dl-feeds.sigwait.tk` server injects enclosure links to youtube videos.
+Youtube provides several types of atom feeds, but they all lack enclosures in them. `apps.sigwait.org/youtube-dl-feeds` server injects enclosure links to youtube videos.
 (It doesn't log anything, have no state, the source is available [here](https://github.com/gromnitsky/youtube-dl-feeds); you can run